ABOUT

 Free Play Sensory Session

-Explore and play at your own pace with a selection of our most popular sensory equipment including the magic carpet, ball pit, soft play, musical instruments and a range of educational toys.
+Explore and play at your own pace with a selection of our most popular sensory equipment including the magic carpet, moving projector images, soft play, music and a range of educational and sensory toys.
 A popular service for families with babies and younger children.

 Sensory Relaxation Experience